· ·

 Babies born through c-section are at a higher risk of having a bigger percentage of weight loss after they are born.

-This is actually often due to the extra fluids that are pumped into mama and baby prior to giving birth – and the baby’s birth weight is inflated.
+This is often due to the extra fluids that are pumped into mama and baby before giving birth – and the baby’s birth weight is inflated.

-It is not uncommon for a baby born after a c-section to lose up to 10% of their birth weight.
+It is not uncommon for a baby born after a C-section to lose up to 10% of its birth weight.
 Many hospitals will say anything past 7% is an automatic cause for supplementation.
-While supplementation may be necessary, if this comes up, I would strongly recommend looking at the birth, discussing fluids, and seeing if baby is doing well otherwise (nursing well, having good output, etc.)
+While supplementation may be necessary, if this comes up, I would strongly recommend looking at the birth, discussing fluids, and seeing if the baby is doing well otherwise (nursing well, having good output, etc.).

-Obviously, we don’t want any dehydrated babies, but having an open and honest discussion about the WHY is essential.
+We don’t want any dehydrated babies, but it’s essential to have an open and honest discussion about the WHY.

 SOLUTION!

-One thing that can be help to combat infant weight loss after birth is hand expression and feeding that colostrum as a “dessert” to your baby.
-I talk a lot about hand expression in this post – How to Hand Express Breast Milk – and the Amazing Reasons Why All Moms Should Know How to!
+One thing that can help combat infant weight loss after birth is hand expression and feeding colostrum as a “dessert” to your baby.
+I talk a lot about hand expression in this post: How to Hand Express Breast Milk—and the Amazing Reasons Why All Moms Should Know How to!

-One of the benefits of hand expressing soon after birth is that they have found babies who are routinely given hand expressed milk after they nurse have less weight loss.
-If you hand express within the first hour, it can actually increase your milk supply later on – so I would definitely recommend this.
+One of the benefits of hand-expressing soon after birth is that researchers have found that babies who are routinely given hand-expressing milk after they are nursed have less weight loss.
+If you hand-express within the first hour, it can increase your milk supply later on, so I would recommend this.

 Beyond this, as I already mentioned – discussing with your doctor whether or not the weight loss is justified due to extra fluids and coming up with a plan from there can make a difference.